 What’s so special about this method?

-More importantly, you don’t have to convince the customer she should be interested in your product niche, and she’s already tried your competitor and was left unhappy, obviously looking for an alternative.
+It’s brave, bold, and rare.
+More importantly, you don’t have to convince the customer that she should be interested in your product niche.
+She’s already tried your competitor and was left unhappy, so she's obviously looking for an alternative.
 The hottest lead!

 3. Find industry micro-influencers

-In the eyes of social media, you have to be an expert in your field like Rand Fishkin, a founder of Moz, is the obvious SEO expert and Neil Patel, a founder of different digital marketing tools, is the go-to expert for digital marketing.
+To use social media for lead generation, you often have to earn a reputation.
+In the eyes of social media, you have to be an expert in your field, like Rand Fishkin, a founder of Moz, who is the obvious SEO expert, and Neil Patel, a founder of different digital marketing tools, who is the go-to expert for digital marketing.

 Those two have spent decades proving they know their stuff by sharing and promoting their content.

+This isn’t something every marketer can do.
 Building a personal brand reputation requires a plethora of resources and takes forever.

 What every marketer can do, however, is find influencers who already exist in their niche and collaborate with them.

-When people hear “influencer” they usually imagine someone big.
+When people hear “influencer,” they usually imagine someone big.
 Marie Kondo.
 Jamie Oliver.
 All of the Kardashian-Jenner family.

-Often, you find micro-influencers with a couple of thousands of loyal followers, and they end up being very effective for the brand.
+But influencers come in all sizes and forms.
+Often, you find micro-influencers with a couple of thousand loyal followers who turn out to be very effective for the brand.

 influencer marketing tools